Arkuradev/memespot/README.md

 - Log in: memespotdemo1@stud.noroff.no
 - Password: memespotdemo

+2. Demo user 2:

+- Log in: memespotdemo2@stud.noroff.no
+- Password: memespotdemo

 ### Open in browser

 Just open the index.html file in your preferred browser, and you're good to go!